Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The evaluation subsection describes how the work is validated
 - [ ] The evaluation subsection contains at least one graph, table of data, or some other relevant presentation of the results from the experimental study
-- [ ] The experimental results section details threats to validity
+- [ ] The experimental results section details the threats to validity

 #### Discussion and Future Work Section Requirements